quotidian-ennui/gh-approve-deploy/README.md

   Optional arguments:
-  -b The branch name (default is the default branch) -c Comment for the approval (default is 'deploy it')
+  -b The branch name (default is the default branch) -c Comment for the approval (default is 'deploy it') -l list workflow runs in a 'waiting' state

 EXAMPLES
 gh approve-deploy -e "production" -w "deploy-to-prod"